 Time series models have been trained for applications spanning numerous domains---including health, activity recognition, gesture recognition, weather forecasting, and infrastructure modeling.
-Classical time series modeling methods include dynamic time warping, shapelet-based methods, convolution-based methods like ROCKET, and numerous other approaches \cite{bagnall2017great, middlehurst2024bake}.
-Recent work has also explored deep learning-based methods and representation learning strategies to enable shared learning among tasks \cite{xu2023rebar, xu2024relcon, abbaspourazad2023large, erturk2025beyond}.
+Classical time series modeling methods include dynamic time warping, shapelet-based methods, convolution-based methods like ROCKET, and numerous other approaches (\cite{bagnall2017great, middlehurst2024bake}).
+Recent work has also explored deep learning-based methods and representation learning strategies to enable shared learning among tasks (\cite{xu2023rebar, xu2024relcon, abbaspourazad2023large, erturk2025beyond}).
 In the realm of physiological and wearable sensor data, most approaches have focused on within-domain representation learning where there is a domain match between pre-training data and evaluation tasks.
-Prior works on generalized time series modeling across domains often focus on time series data like power consumption, traffic, and weather and often on forecasting tasks \cite{woo2024unified, liu2023itransformer, jin2023time}.
+Prior works on transfer learning for time series modeling often focus on time series data like power consumption, traffic, and weather and often on forecasting tasks (\cite{woo2024unified, liu2023itransformer, jin2023time}).

-Voice2Series \cite{yang2021voice2series} explored re-programming speech processing models for time series tasks using task-specific target data along with a transformer-based speech model, and found strong performance across the evaluated UCR datasets---including some sensor-based tasks like ECG modeling.
-Voice2Series trained speech embedding models from scratch, re-trained layers within the model for each time series task, and then identified source-to-target label for inference in the new domains.
+Voice2Series (\cite{yang2021voice2series}) explored re-programming speech processing models for time series tasks using task-specific target data along with a transformer-based speech model, and found strong performance across the evaluated UCR datasets---including some sensor-based tasks like ECG modeling.
+Voice2Series trained custom speech embedding models from scratch, re-trained layers within the model for each time series task, and then identified source-to-target label maps for inference in the new domains.
 While successful, this approach required both re-training and label mapping, as well as from-scratch training of speech foundation models.
-Between domain knowledge transfer has been successful in other areas---for instance, the Audio Spectrogram Transformer \cite{gong2021ast} showed improved performance on speech tasks by training a ViT model on ImageNet data.
+We use publicly available frozen pre-trained models directly as feature extractors, and train only lightweight probes for each task, without any re-training the embedding model backbone or label mapping.
+Similar between domain knowledge transfer has been successful in other areas---for instance, the Audio Spectrogram Transformer (\cite{gong2021ast}) showed improved performance on speech tasks by training a ViT model on ImageNet data.